ianpdavies/cloudy_flood_prediction/project_notes.md

         - Run the above model permutations with half of images and compare to log reg with half of images
 7. Random cloud trials
  - According to Max (CSSS consulting) I should run 30-100 trials.
 Time permitting, I can do this on the QERM servers.

+8. Uncertainty
+ - Get uncertainty estimates from logistic regression
+ - Compare these uncertainty estimates to those from the NN.
  MAKE SURE CLOUD THRESHOLDING IS WORKING CORRECTLY AND THAT ISN'T WHY LOG REG IS DOING SO WELL!!!
+ Test remove_perm=True/False again with log reg.
+The log reg buffer tests
  ------

 ### How to set up QERM servers